Associate Dean of Psychology, Associate Professor

 The program provides a foundation of knowledge in the subfields of psychology, which include the areas of cognition, development, perception, neuroscience, statistics, research methods, experimental, social, and clinical psychology.
 This training lays the groundwork for success in graduate programs in psychology, as well as in other related fields, and in a number of other job sectors such as non-profit and government social services.
 Thus, the Psychology Department prepares students for opportunities in a variety of post-graduation career options.
 The major introduces students to the accumulated literature in psychology and develops their abilities for understanding, evaluating, and applying psychological knowledge.
 Students are also trained in the research methodologies utilized in psychology and provided with opportunities for practical experience in pre-professional activities related to basic and applied psychology.
 An important goal in all our courses is to help students in their ability to appropriately interrelate their study of psychology and the Christian faith.

 Requirements for a major are 36 hours in psychology, including Introduction to Psychology, Statistics, Experimental Psychology, and Personality.
 Additionally, two foundational processes courses must be taken from among the following: Sensation and Perception, Learning, Cognition, PSYC 355 Advanced Statistics and Psychological Testing, or Behavioral Neuroscience.
-Two credits of Advanced Seminar in Psychology are also required.
+Two hours of Advanced Seminar in Psychology are also required.
 Finally, 10 elective credits of psychology coursework are required to round out the 36 credits.
 Additional information concerning requirements and electives for the major can be found in the Undergraduate Psychology Student Handbook.

 Internship.
 Students are encouraged to take an internship ( ) to augment their classroom experience.
 Internships for four credit hours are regarded as the norm.
 Eight credit hour internships are also permitted; however, only four hours of internship credit may be counted toward the major credit hours requirement.
 Additional credits taken in internship will satisfy the College requirement for general upper-division electives.

 PSYC 101.
 Introduction to Psychology.
 Provides an introduction to psychology as a social and behavioral science, focusing on its major topics, methods, theories, applications, and the integration of psychology and Christianity.
+SI

 PSYC 345.
 Learning.
 Examines learning through the Pavlovian and Skinnerian traditions from the early twentieth century up to the present day.
 Students will apply their course learning outside the classroom by engaging in behavioral training with an animal.
-Prerequisite:
+Prerequisite: PSYC 269.

 PSYC 355.
 Advanced Statistics & Psychological Testing.
 An introduction to computer-based statistical analysis and psychological testing of child and adult intelligence, personality, and psychopathology.
 Topics include exploratory data analysis, multiple regression, factor analysis, scale construction.
 Students will also learn to administer and evaluate specific psychological tests.
 Prerequisite: or consent of instructor.

 PSYC 371.
 Introduction to Psychopharmacology.
 This course examines the psychological effects and neurobiological mechanisms of action of psychoactive drugs, drugs that are used in the treatment of psychopathological disorders, and recreational drugs of abuse.
 This course is designed to provide undergraduate students interested in clinical psychology or psychopharmacology with an overview of the effects and mechanisms of substances which act on both the body and the brain.
-Prerequisite: (2)
+Prerequisite: PSYC 361 (2)

 PSYC 431.
 Psychology of Human Sexuality.
 An examination of human sexuality from the physiological, psychological, and social context.
 Topics include theories of psychosexual development, the nature of contemporary gender roles, ethnic identity, theological views of authentic sexuality, and cultural factors that impact sexual views and behaviors.